-This proposed rulemaking would keep emissions lower than could be achieved under the NESHAP.
-Emissions of VOC in 2021 would be lower by between 548 and 1,300 tons, and 375 tons and 880 tons, in the 5-county Philadelphia and 7-county Pittsburgh areas, respectively.
-There would also be approximately an 86% control of hazardous air pollutants achieved by this proposed rulemaking.
+This final-form rulemaking keeps emissions lower than could be achieved under the NESHAP.
+Emissions of VOC in 2021 will be lower by between 548 and 1,300 tons, and 375 tons and 880 tons, in the 5-county Philadelphia and 7-county Pittsburgh areas, respectively.
+This final-form rulemaking will also result in an approximate 86% control of hazardous air pollutants.23